lukefavret/labstreaminglayer/README.rst

 to stream data from one or more devices (e.g., EEG and eye trackers) and from a task application (NBS Presentation, PsychoPy, etc.) over the local network and record the data with LabRecorder.

-Most LSL Applications will come bundled with its own copy of the LSL library (i.e., lsl.dll for a Windows application).
+Most LSL Applications will come bundled with their own copy of the LSL library (i.e., lsl.dll for a Windows application).
 However, many applications and interfaces (e.g., like pylsl) do not ship with liblsl.dylib or liblsl.so on Mac or Linux, respectively.
 In those cases, it is necessary to install liblsl separately and make it available to the application or interface.
 See the `liblsl repo <https://github.com/sccn/liblsl>`_ for more info.